Namdaemun Market

 Packaged food and other food products

-You can find an almost every type of fashion item, jewelry, clothing, luggage, toys, stationery, carpets, hiking gear, flowers, electronics, and street foods.
 Namdaemun Market offers a large collection of Korean souvenirs for those tourists who want to take something unique and fun home.
-If it is sold in Korea, or anywhere else in the world, then you will most likely find it at one of the many stalls here.
+If vendors sell it in Korea or elsewhere, you will most likely find it at one of the many stalls here.

 Many shops sell hanbok (traditional Korean dress) at prices cheaper than anywhere else in Seoul.
 Those looking for eyeglasses or contact lenses will also find affordable prices.